 The most common way to find employment is to be hired through an agency or ESL (English as a second language) recruitment firm.
 In order to make the best choice, you are encouraged to investigate each company thoroughly and speak to ESL instructors in the field.
 If you tap into your network you may discover there are people close to you who have taught ESL abroad.
 They can share their experience with you, provide valuable advice and maybe even refer you to a school.

 We recommend you reading the book Teaching English Abroad for preparation.
 The last edition is available at CaPS.
-Topics covered in this book:
+Topics:

 - ESL training organizations